UG Year 3 information

 What happens to my email account and filestore when I graduate?

-Your right to use the computers within the School and University terminates on the last day of the summer term each year; however, we will not take any action until the Monday following the Graduation ceremony.
+Your right to use the computers within the Department and University terminates on the last day of the summer term each year; however, we will not take any action until the Monday following the Graduation ceremony.
 After this time the accounts will be disabled and the filestore deleted.

 If you are staying on to do a fourth year or to undertake research, your account will obviously not be deleted or disabled.